statoscope/statoscope/README.md

 There is a few basic module types:
 - **normal** - module that you are requiring with `require(...)`
-- **context** - complex module that unites other modules when you using `require.context(...)`
+- **context** - complex module that unites other modules when you are using `require.context(...)`

-Some modules can be `entry`.
+Some modules can be marked as `entry`.
 It means that this module is declared in entry-section in you webpack-config.

 Module is separated by file types (scripts, templates, styles, etc).
 Every file type has a different color.
 You can see these colors at the nodes of graph or at the color-bar above the graph.